Hoochie coochie: Overview

 Since the dance was performed by women, female impersonators or drag queens, a goochie man, or hoochie coochie man, either watched them or ran the show.
 Alternatively, from the directly sexual meaning of goochie goochie, he was successful with women.
-The dance was still popular at the Louisiana Purchase Exposition: the World's Fair of 1904, and is even mentioned in the song ‘’Meet Me in St. Louis, Louis,’’ but had all but disappeared by the Second World War.
+The dance was still popular at the Louisiana Purchase Exposition: the World's Fair of 1904, and is even mentioned in the song "Meet Me in St. Louis, Louis", but had all but disappeared by the Second World War.

 Spelling variations

-Pronounced /ˌhuːtʃi ˈkuːtʃi/ or hüchē¦küchē according to Webster's dictionary definition, the words can be found in literature with a number of alternate spellings:
+Pronounced /ˌhuːtʃi ˈkuːtʃi/ or hüchē¦küchē according to Merriam-Webster's dictionary definition, the words can be found in literature with a number of alternate spellings: